 What do weevils eat?

 The bluegrass weevil (Listronotus maculicolis) feeds by cutting notches or holes in either the blades of grass or in the stems near the base leaving a jagged appearance or a thinning of the turf itself.
 Conversely, pales weevils find sustenance in logging areas containing freshly cut tops and stumps of conifers, feeding on the inner bark areas until the trees dry out.
 The insects may also feed on the twigs of saplings and even the stems of very young trees.
 The black vine weevil typically feeds at night, foraging on broadleaved vegetation and leaving marginal notches in the plants.
 Larvae feed on the root systems of plants, eventually moving up the roots to the stem.

 The pales weevil deposits one to three eggs in the subterranean parts of stumps, roots, or the undersides of logs.
 Pearl-white in appearance, the egg is less than 1/20 of an inch long.
 Once hatched, the larva bores into the wood, making an irregular tunnel that ends in a pupation chamber.
 After passing through at least five larval stages, the insect goes through a pupal stage and then emerges as an adult.
-The pales weevil life cycle in New England is completed in a year, but due to the cooler spring and fall temperatures the pales weevil may overwinter and emerge again the next spring.
+The pales weevil life cycle is completed in a year, but due to the cooler spring and fall temperatures the pales weevil may overwinter and emerge again the next spring.

 The annual bluegrass weevil completes a full life cycle with up to two generations a year.
 Eggs are small and oblong and are typically found in the sheath of blades of grass, in groups of two or three.
 Each female may produce up to a dozen offspring, with full maturation from larva to pupa to adult taking up to two months.
 Again, due to harsher temperatures in the area, the annual bluegrass weevil may also overwinter and emerge the following spring to feed on turf.